rockroman/CI_PP4-Knowledge-Flow/README.md

 ## About

-The Knowledge Flow is a Learning and Blogging application that allows users to post blogs  in a chosen categories add comments, learn from the content of a blog or a comment and find a mentor available for each category and reach out and connect with them.
+Knowledge Flow is a learning and blogging application that allows users to post blogs in chosen categories, Add comments, learn from the content of a blog or a comment, and find a mentor available. for each category and reach out and connect with them.

 ***
 ## Project Goals
-Primary goals of the Project(web app):
+Primary goals of the project (web app):
-- Give users  an online solution to Learn  or Teach in a certain category
+- Give users  an online solution to learn or teach in a certain category
-- Enable users to express themselves through a written form in comfort of their environment and provide or get some valuable information that will help them or others develop more knowledge.
+- Enable users to express themselves through a written form, in the comfort of their environment and provide or get some valuable information that will help them or others develop more knowledge.

 ### User Goals